syscolabs/api-standards/patterns.md

 <h2 id="cached-operations">Cached Operations</h2>

 Certain types of operations can be cached for better user response.
-For example if you know the frequency of change of the operation data client side caching a good option.
-If the operation is frequently used by the customers or the operation is resource intensive caching the operation is advantageous.
+For example if you know the frequency of change for the data, the data can be cached at client side for sometime.
+If the data access operation is frequently used by its customers or the operation is resource intensive, caching the data at client is advantageous.
 See following flow explained in the diagram.
-It uses the `ETag` HEADER, `If-Not-Match` HEADER and error code `304`.
+It uses the `ETag` HEADER, `If-Not-Match` HEADER and error code `304` (Not modified).

 ![Etag Cache](https://github.com/syscolabs/api-standards/blob/master/assets/Etag_Cache_Control.svg)